 Join Eric Wing for an in-depth discussion in this video Adding sprinkler piping, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

-- With the sprinklers in place,…we can start adding our mains and branch piping.…To do this,…we'll be using the threaded pipe…that is configured and a system that makes sense.…We'll first model our main run…through Office 103.…Then, by using the sprinklers we have modeled in place,…we'll start modeling our branch piping.…To get started, let's jump into AutoCAD MEP.…Let's hit our pipe drawing.…I wanna start by just drawing a main run…right up through here.…We'll come down,…then we'll go up our hallway.…
+- [Instructor] With the sprinklers in place…we can start adding our mains and branch piping.…To do this we'll be using the threaded pipe…that is configured and a system that makes sense.…We'll first model our main run through Office 103,…then by using the sprinklers we have modeled in place…we'll start modeling our branch piping.…So to get started let's jump into AutoCAD MEP,…let's hit our pipe drawing.…I wanna start by just drawing a main run…right up through here.…We'll come down and then we'll come up our hallway.…

 - Externally referencing architecture